 Bartonella, a Stealth Infection

-This gram negative intracellular bacterium has an unusual ability to hide from your immune system.
-First, it’s gram negative, which means it has a cell wall to protect it.
-Second, it’s intracellular, so it likes to hide in your cells.
-It also produces surface chemicals called lipopolysaccharides (LPS) which turn off the immune and inflammatory systems in your body leaving you with diminished defenses.
+Bartonella is a gram negative intracellular bacterium has an unusual ability to hide from your immune system.
+The fact that it’s gram negative means it has a cell wall to protect it.
+The second fact is that it’s intracellular, so it likes to hide in your cells.
+Bartonella produces toxic surface chemicals called lipopolysaccharides (LPS), which turn off the immune and inflammatory systems in your body.
+This immune deactivation leaves you with diminished defenses.

 Transmission of Bartonella